Recent searches (0)

-The bobolinks is an American bird that is quite territorial during the breeding season.
+The bobolink is an American bird that is quite territorial during the breeding season.
 However, they are not solitary birds.
 They are often found in large flocks, especially during migration.
 These flocks consist of thousands of birds who start the journey together.

 A bobolink has an average lifespan of four to six years.

-Bobolinks are North American birds who exhibit polygyny as different males can mate with more than one female.
-Males engage in an elaborate breeding ritual to attract mates that involves both singing and flying.
+Bobolinks are North American birds that exhibit polygyny as different males can mate with more than one female.
+Males engage in an elaborate breeding ritual to attract mates that involve both singing and flying.
 The breeding season of bobolinks starts in late April and lasts until early June.
 These birds go back to the same breeding grounds each year for nesting where the females build a nest.
 After breeding, the birds start to molt and fatten up for their migration.

 Females usually have one brood in a year with three to seven eggs in each brood.
 The female bird incubates the eggs for 10-13 days.
 Young nestlings are taken care of by both male and female bobolinks alternately and the parents feed their young.
 Bobolinks feed the young nestlings for 10-13 days before the young leave the nest.

 The International Union for Conservation of Nature (IUCN) has listed the bobolink species as Least Concern as they do not consider the population of the bird to be under any imminent threat.
 However, due to a loss of habitat, a change in land-use practices, and climate change, the population of this bird is slowly declining especially throughout Canada and throughout Nova Scotia as well.

 Adult male bobolinks are mostly black with cream-colored necks and a white-colored scapular and lower back.
 There is an extensive white mark down their back.
 Adult female bobolinks are light brown with dark stripes on their head.
 Their wings and tails are dark brown.